kdz/ebohub/README.md

 ## The Problem and Constraints ##

 The [Ebola outbreak](http://www.bbc.com/news/world-africa-28755033) that started in 2014 is the deadliest outbreak in the history of the disease.
-The disease spread like wildfire, and the region had none of the infrastructure required to tackle it rapidly and effectively.
+The disease spread like wildfire, and the region lacked the infrastructure required to tackle it rapidly and effectively.
 Well over 10,000 people have died.

 Major problems with the epidemic included: